SomeWeekendReading/someweekendreading.github.io/_posts/2020-11-02-coronavirus-winter-of-our-discontent.md

 while the US &amp; Europe are correspondingly miserable. (reference 4)

-You cannot argue that the eastern countries are uniquely positioned geographically (though with New Zealand one can note that it's easy to close the borders of an island).
+You cannot argue that the eastern countries are uniquely positioned geographically (though with New Zealand one can note that it's easy to close the borders of an island; also Taiwan).
 Usually, Bloomberg Opinion goes on to note, we explain that with what amounts to a rather dreary colonial attitude of [orientalism](https://en.wikipedia.org/wiki/Orientalism): their culture is so different, they can do things we never would do.
 This is a form of cultural [essentialism](https://en.wikipedia.org/wiki/Essentialism), basically asserting that cultural differences are the _only_ thing worth attention.
 It saves you the trouble of examining your own behavior for faults, apparently.

 In fact, while waiting for a vaccine, we can do what they did:
 - implement widespread &amp; fast testing,
 - do real contact tracing,
 - isolate positive cases found,
 - provide financial support for people who need to be quarantined (give them a place to stay &amp; support their families so they don't keep going to work).

-We did none of that: testing was almost impossible to obtain (and in fact discouraged by the Trump government!), results became available _weeks_ later when they were useless, there was almost no contact tracing, exactly zero support for quarantinees.
+We did _none_ of that: testing was almost impossible to obtain (and in fact discouraged by the Trump government!), results became available _weeks_ later when they were useless, there was almost no contact tracing, exactly zero support for quarantinees.
 In fact, we _resisted_ doing even simple things like wearing masks.